amit-shahwal/memegenrator-pro/readme.md

 # Meme Application

 ## Brief Description
 Ever tried making memes?
-Does making memes helps us to earn?
+Does making memes help us to earn?
 Come along with us to the new and exciting world of memes.
-We at MakeMemes.com gives you opportunity to showcase your creativity and earn by creating memes.
+We at MakeMemes.com allow you to showcase your creativity and earn by creating memes.
 We connect memers from all around the globe.
-Here are some of the memes from the memers who are rocking the meme world.This is a social network for the memers all around the world where you can create and upload memes and the most liked meme creator will be awarded with cash prize.
-Give it a try and try to open it in laptop as it has some issues with small screen.
+Here are some of the memes from the memers who are rocking the meme world.
+This is a social network for memers all around the world where you can create and upload memes and the most liked meme creator will be awarded a cash prize.
+Give it a try and try to open it on a laptop as it has some issues with the small screen.

 ##Features:
 ### 1: LANDING PAGE: